AlttiRi/keep-lister/README.md

 ---

-To explore the scan result use https://alttiri.github.io/file-manager-snapshot-explorer/ site.
+To explore the scan result use https://alttiri.github.io/keep-lister/ site.

 Or run it locally:
-- Download the source code [file-manager-snapshot-explorer-master.zip](https://github.com/AlttiRi/file-manager-snapshot-explorer/archive/refs/heads/master.zip),
+- Download the source code [keep-lister-master.zip](https://github.com/AlttiRi/keep-lister/archive/refs/heads/master.zip),
 - Unpack it,
-- Open terminal in `file-manager-snapshot-explorer-master` folder,
+- Open terminal in `keep-lister-master` folder,
 - Type `npm ci`,
 - Then `npm run build`,
 - Then `npm run serve`.